 Experts in two main branches of this science—analytical and descriptive epidemiology—work to decrease health events and diseases by understanding the risk factors for them.
 Both branches serve public health organizations by providing information that may reduce disease and other kinds of events affecting human health.

 So what is descriptive epidemiology?
-It’s a speciality that evaluates and catalogs all the circumstances surrounding a person affected by a particular health event.
+It’s a specialty that evaluates and catalogs all the circumstances surrounding a person affected by a particular health event.
 The more fully a descriptive epidemiologist can describe people, places and times, and any correlations between the three, the more likely it is that patterns will emerge which can be considered risk factors for certain kinds of health issues.

 Analytical epidemiologists use the data gathered by descriptive epidemiologists to look for patterns that suggest causes.